viking2917/daBus/README.md

-#da Bus Alexa skill example
+#Da Bus Alexa skill example

 Example Alexa skill that uses Honolulu's The Bus API to tell you when the next bus is.